wasiejen/Free-Snap-Tap/README.md

 Snap Tapping ensures that the most recent key input is prioritized, even if an opposing key is still pressed.
 This feature is particularly useful in gaming scenarios where precise control is crucial.

-With Tap Groupings, you can define your own sets of keys to be observed together and be separately handled.
+With **Tap Groupings**, you can define your own sets of keys to be observed together and be separately handled.
 The key presses for each Tap Grouping are mutually exclusive — only one will be pressed as output.

 Now with CLI User Interface to manage Tap Groupings: